WandiParis/EasyAdminPlusBundle/doc/chapter-1.md

 ## Authentication

-`EasyAdminPlus` is packaged with an `Authentication` layer if you want to restrict access to the admin area.
+`EasyAdminPlus` is packaged with an `Authentication` layer which allows you to restrict access to the admin area.

 ### Configuration
 Update ```config/packages/security.yaml``` configuration: